Robert Shelton, Ph.D.

 Mr. Goodenow is the Director of Information Technology and has been with RCSA since 2003.
 He provides leadership, direction, and management of all technology systems at RCSA.
 His responsibilities include managing the network, servers, desktops/laptops, mobile technologies, voice and data telecommunications, and the grant management system.
-He holds a bachelor of science in electrical engineering technology from Michigan Technological University.
+He holds a BS in electrical engineering technology from Michigan Technological University.

 Dan Huff, J.D.

 Mr. Huff has been with RCSA since 2007.
 He has reported and written on a wide variety of topics for newspapers, magazines, broadcast TV news, video productions, websites and social media.
 He has also ghostwritten speeches and journalistic commentary and has produced advertising copy for both print and video.
 He is an avid photographer.
 He holds a J.D. degree from the University of Arizona.

 Ms. Morris has been with RCSA since 2002.
 She is responsible for all program reports necessary to meet tax and internal requirements.
 At times she handles communications with grantees, occasionally acting as a go-between among grantees and RCSA program officers when technical reporting and procedures are complicated by special conditions.
 She also keeps her coworkers armed with office supplies.
 Her studies are in records management and music.